-Seahawks add Stanford tight end Colby Parkinson to open Day 3 of NFL draft
+The Seahawks have been busy on Day 3 of the NFL draft.
+Here’s who they’ve taken so far.

-The Seahawks opened day three of the NFL draft taking a player at a position that already seemed pretty full — Colby Parkinson, a tight end from Stanford.
+- And at pick 148 Seattle took defensive end Alton Robinson of Syracuse.

+That left Seattle with just one more pick on the final day, at 214.

-But Seattle has already shown in this draft they aren’t averse to adding players at spots where there are already established starters.
+If Parkinson seemed a somewhat unlikely choice for Seattle’s first pick on the final day of the draft to add to an already crowded tight end room, Seattle has already shown in this draft they aren’t averse to adding players at spots where there are already established starters.

 Parkinson, who had 48 receptions for 589 yards and one touchdown last year at Stanford, will now be added to a tight end room that already includes veteran Greg Olsen — who Seattle signed to a one-year contract with a guaranteed $5.5 million in February, the most guaranteed money the team gave to any outside free agent this year — Will Dissly, Luke Willson and Jacob Hollister, who last week signed his tender as a restricted free agent.